silverton-io/buz-docs/docs/inputs/saas/snowplow.md

   - `r/tp2` (redirect endpoint used for `GET`-based tracking)
   - `com.snowplow.analytics.snowplow/tp2` (endpoint used for `POST`-based tracking)

-Honeypot supports all of the above, but allows various functionality to be enabled/disabled as needed.
+Buz supports all of the above, but allows various functionality to be enabled/disabled as needed.

 ## Validation Method

-Honeypot uses a set of static schemas to validate incoming "tracker protocol" events, and the associated `schema` property to validate incoming "self describing" events.
+Buz uses a set of static schemas to validate incoming "tracker protocol" events, and the associated `schema` property to validate incoming "self describing" events.

 ## Navigating Ad Blockers

-Honeypot supports configurable collection endpoints so tracking does not get blocked by ever-expanding ad blocker lists.
+Buz supports configurable collection endpoints so tracking does not get blocked by ever-expanding ad blocker lists.

 ## Sample Snowplow Configuration